TrendingTechnology/reactgo.com-1/content/react/eventhandlingandstate/index.md

 To update the state in the react we need to use the **this.setState**  method which is provided by the react.

-we are adding a new parameter to the arrow function which is **i**  but we didn't pass any argument to the handleChange method yet.
+we are adding a new parameter **i** to the handleChange arrow function.

 *app.js*